gshowalt/VirusPopModel/README.md

 First, this figure represents the phase portrait of bacterial and viral populations across the temperature spectrum for the equations run without relative contact rate coefficient (left panel, plasma colorscheme) and with relative contact rate coefficient (right panel, viridis colorscheme).
 Phase plots begin at the un-marked end of the line and run down the plot, ending at the solid black point (10,000 hours).
 Faded colored plots represent the same system without lytic recycling, while the gray spotted line shows VBR.

 ![Phase Portrait](https://github.com/gshowalt/VirusPopModel/blob/main/PhasePortrait_noannot_17Jan.png)

 The pattern of these plots generally reflects the expected semi-cyclic behavior of both bacterial and viral populations within the system: a increase in bacterial population (movement -->) leads to a growth in viral population (movement ^), which inturn leades to a crash of the bacterial population (<--), creating a spiral/nautilis-like pattern.
 Two major execptions are obvious, both occuring at low temperature.
 In both plots, there is little change in bacterial population at low temperatures due to growth, indicated by little horizontal movement of the plots (especially towards positive bacterial growth).
 More noticably, without physical concentration increasing viral-host encounters (left panel), there is minimal infection (no vertical change) and indeed little change in either bacterial or viral populations below –6˚C.This is not observed in the right panel, where physical concentration allows for enhanced bacterial infection and therefor higher viral populations.
 Comparing these figures to the original VBR density plot (above), we see that including RCR creates time-dependent populations which largely overlap the observed VBR space.

+## 2. Organic material cycling within the system

-When we compared bacterial populations to nutrient concentration in the phase plane, we can again see the importance of physical concentration, as well as the effects of lytic recycling within the system (below).
+When we compared bacterial populations to nutrient/organic material concentration in the phase plane, we can again see the importance of physical concentration, as well as the effects of lytic recycling within the system (below).
 Again, the left panel represents the system run without physical concentration due to freezing, while the right panel represents the system with physical concentration.
 In both panels, the faded colored lines represent the same systems without lytic recycling.

 In the left panel with no physical concentration, the lack of viral infection is obvious at temperatures below –6˚C. Minimal horiztonal change in these lines indicates little growth or loss of cells due to death or lysis.
 Conversely, we can see the signal of viral infection in the right panel with physical concentration coefficient included: as lines move from t0 toward tend, the first fall vertically (representing initial uptake) with a horizontal component (representing growth), but sharply move left (bacterial loss) with a vertical component (lysis).
 The difference between the solid and spotted lines indicate the relative input of lytic recycling compared to other sources of organic recycling (viral decay, bacteria exudation).
 It is clear when comparing final nutrient concentrations with and without lytic recycling (on solid or faded dotted lines, respetively) that the nutrient concentration after 10,000 hours is higher with lytic recycling included, and differentially so comparing the left and right panels.